 His first week in office, Gustavo introduced legislation to increase government transparency and make it mandatory for public officials to disclose all sources of income they receive apart from their government salary.
 It was important to Gustavo that New Yorkers know exactly who is paying their public officials.
 Passing this legislation as part of Governor Cuomo’s ethics package was one important step toward ending the influence of special interests in state government.

-Gustavo has also been actively involved in issues of public safety and criminal justice as the ranking member of the Crime Victims, Crime and Corrections committee.
-During the last year and half he has introduced and is working to pass legislation that will allow charitable organizations throughout the state to post bail bonds for individuals who cannot afford to do so themselves.
+Gustavo has also been actively involved in issues of public safety and criminal justice as the former ranking member of the Crime Victims, Crime and Corrections committee.
+During his first term, he introduced and passed legislation that will allow charitable organizations throughout the state to post bail bonds for individuals who cannot afford to do so themselves.
 He also introduced legislation to create a pilot program for incarcerated parents to be housed close to their children as a way to demonstrate how important it is to be close to one’s family in order to get out of prison and successfully reintegrate into the community.

 His background as an educator and community organizer inspired Gustavo to teach community civics classes for Bronxites that covered topics ranging from the Constitution and Bill of Rights to how our local and state governments work.
 Encouraging members of the community and especially our youth to get more civically involved has been a priority for Gustavo throughout his career.